 Cybersecurity has never been as imperative as it is today.
 Cyber attacks are increasing in both frequency and sophistication and are more targeted than ever.
 Meanwhile, no organization globally is immune to attack

 Organizations will be judged not only on their ability to prevent attacks, but also to detect and respond to them.
 It is more critical than ever to have a well-established information security program that guides investment of finite resources and helps ensure risk is mitigated to an acceptable level.
 The role of security is to help the business to make informed decisions around risk.
 Security is not an IT problem but a business enterprise risk.
 Through effectively managing risk, security enables the business to achieve its goals.

-To assist organizations in understanding where to invest these finite resources, the Province of British Columbia has defined a list of critical security controls in Defensible Security for Public Sector Organizations.
+To assist organizations in understanding where to invest these finite resources, the Province of British Columbia has defined a list of critical security controls in the Defensible Security Framework.
 The Province is committed to “raising the water level” of security in BC and across Canada.

 What is Defensible Security?

 - Doing the basics stops 80% of the problems.

 - No organization globally is immune to attack.